Finschia/finschia-sdk/x/foundation/README.md

 ## Msg/WithdrawProposal

-A proposal can be withdrawn using `MsgWithdrawProposal` which has an `address` (can be either a proposer or the authority) and a `proposal_id` (which has to be withdrawn).
+A proposal can be withdrawn using `MsgWithdrawProposal` which has an `address` (can be either a proposer or the module's authority) and a `proposal_id` (which has to be withdrawn).

 +++ https://github.com/line/lbm-sdk/blob/392277a33519d289154e8da27f05f9a6788ab076/proto/lbm/foundation/v1/tx.proto#L159-L166

 It's expected to fail if:

-* the address is neither the x/foundation's authority nor a proposer of the proposal.
+* the address is neither the module's authority nor a proposer of the proposal.
 * the proposal is already closed or aborted.

 ## Msg/Vote